Kipparis/tutorials/linux/README.md

 <!-- + functions -->
 <!-- + variables (like `unset`) -->
 <!-- + bind (опции) -->
-+ builtin - tells the shell to use the built-in command and ignore any function of than name
++ `builtin` - tells the shell to use the built-in command and ignore any function of than name
++ `test` - use manpage for using **strings in conditions**
++ `declare` - displays the values of all variables in the environment or set variable attributes
++ `readonly name` - makes variable name be a type of readonly
 <!-- TODO: once read, go throw -->
 <!--     options -->
 <!--     env variables -->